 What are the Pros and Cons of Crowdfunding Your Small Business?

 Crowdfunding your small business is one surefire way to find out whether your customer base believes in your business idea.
 It’s very accessible financing — no need to be eligible for a bank loan or other traditional types of funding.
-And it works on your timeline; you can run a fundraising campaign when you have new products or services in the pipeline, or when you need working capital.
+And it works on your timeline; you can run a fundraising campaign when you have a new business or new products or services in the pipeline, or when you need working capital.

-One of the most appealing features of crowdfunding is that virtually anyone can do it.
+One of the most appealing features of crowdfunding is that virtually any entrepreneur can do it.
 Even Hollywood executives are using crowdfunding platforms to finance film projects.
 For example, in 2013, director and screenwriter Rob Thomas was able to raise over $5 million on Kickstarter to finance the Veronica Mars movie.

 There are two main types of crowdfunding campaigns: Rewards-based and equity-based.
 Just as there are pros and cons of crowdfunding as a way of raising funds, there are pros and cons to each type of crowdfunding campaign.
 Make no mistake, both are a lot of work.
 But so is any way of reaching a funding goal.